Skip Navigation

 International

-Faa'a International Airport (PPT), 5 km southwest of Papeete, handles all international flights.
-The national carrier, Air Tahiti Nui, flies to Auckland, New York, Los Angeles, Osaka, Paris, Sydney and Tokyo.
+Faa'a International Airport (PPT), 5 kilometres southwest of Papeete, handles all international flights to and from French Polynesia.
+The national carrier, Air Tahiti Nui, flies to Auckland, New York, Los Angeles, Osaka, Paris, and Tokyo.

 Other airlines flying into PPT include Air France (from Los Angles and Paris), Air New Zealand (Aukland), Hawaiianair (Honolulu), Air Tahiti (Rarotonga), Aircalin (Nouméa) and Lan Chile (Hanga Roa, Santiago de Chile).